BenLauwens/ThinkJulia.jl/docs/src/chap05.md

 *logical operator*:
 One of the operators that combines boolean expressions: `&&` (and), `||` (or), and `!` (not).

-*short-circuit evaluation*:
-Boolean operators for which the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression.

 *conditional statement*:
 A statement that controls the flow of execution depending on some condition.